tox-dev/tox/docs/config.rst

     .. versionadded:: 2.0

+    If ``false``, a non-zero exit code from one command will abort execution of commands for that environment.
-    If ``true``, a non-zero exit code from one command will be ignored and further commands will be executed (which was the default behavior in tox < 2.0).
-If ``false``, then a non-zero exit code from one command will abort execution of commands for that environment.
+    If ``true``, a non-zero exit code from one command will be ignored and further commands will be executed.
+The overall status will be "commands failed", i.e. tox will exit non-zero in case any command failed.

-    It may be helpful to note that this setting is analogous to the ``-i`` or ``ignore-errors`` option of GNU Make.
-A similar name was chosen to reflect the similarity in function.
+    It may be helpful to note that this setting is analogous to the ``-k`` or ``--keep-going`` option of GNU Make.

     Note that in tox 2.0, the default behavior of tox with respect to treating errors from commands changed. tox < 2.0 would ignore errors by default. tox